elisiariocouto/jsonschema-markdown/README.md

   Use '-' as FILENAME to read from stdin.

 Options:
-  -t, --title TEXT          Do not use the title from the schema, use this
+  -t, --title TEXT                Do not use the title from the schema, use
-                            title instead.
+                                  this title instead.
   --footer / --no-footer          Add a footer with a link to the project.
                                   [default: footer]
+  --empty-columns / --no-empty-columns
+                                  Remove empty columns from the output, useful when deprecated or examples are not used.
+                                  [default: empty-columns]
-  --resolve / --no-resolve  [Experimental] Resolve $ref pointers.  [default:
+  --resolve / --no-resolve        [Experimental] Resolve $ref pointers.
-                            no-resolve]
+                                  [default: no-resolve]
   --debug / --no-debug            Enable debug output.  [default: no-debug] --version                       Show the version and exit.
   --help                          Show this message and exit.

 # Example
 $ jsonschema-markdown schema.json > schema.md